-An in-depth analysis of the primary factors that may contribute to tooth wear can help create a more dynamic treatment plan.
+An in-depth analysis of the primary factors contributing to tooth wear can help create a more dynamic treatment plan.
 Discovering the underlying cause of tooth wear can help aid in its prevention and overall treatment.
-Tooth wear is a pathological process so establishing the underlying causes is a key part of prevention.
+Tooth wear is a pathological process, so establishing the underlying causes is key to prevention.

 Tooth wear may indicate issues with: